 In 2018, at the request of Barack Obama, Wiley was the first African-American artist to paint an official portrait of an American president for the Smithsonian National Portrait Gallery.

-Due to a performance being given in the Nave, the artist’s sculptures will not be viewable between November 14 and 28, 2022.
+Due to a performance being given in the museum, the artist’s sculpture An Archeology of Silence will not be on view between November 14 and 28, 2022.